-No certificate is designed to lead to employment or placement in any particular job or career field.
-Trident makes no express or implied claim that any certificate prepares students for a recognized career, occupation, vocation, job, or job title.
+These certificates are not designed to lead to employment or placement in any particular job or career field.
+Trident makes no express or implied claim that this certificate prepares students for a recognized career, occupation, vocation, job, or job title.